scalablegs/scalable.gs/readme.md

 Customise the minimum and maximum width of the .scalable class container to sett the minimum and maximum boundaries of your application.

-#### Tip
-Check out the example.html file in the example folder for a test file with a few different setups.

 ### SASS & compass-gem (alpha state)
 <ul>
 	<li>gem install compass-scalablegs-plugin</li>